MarinTrust Chain of Custody (CoC) Standard

 History of MarinTrust and the MarinTrust CoC Standard

-MarinTrust, an initiative of Marine Ingredients Certification Ltd., is an international certification program for marine ingredients.
+MarinTrust, an initiative of Marine Ingredients Certification Ltd., is an international certification programme for marine ingredients.
 MarinTrust CoC is specifically directed toward fisheries and processing.
 The MarinTrust CoC Standard was originally known as the IFFO RS CoC Standard.